ashwantspizza/ashwantspizza/README.md

 Full-stack Developer
 --------------------

-My name is Aisling Brogan-Smith, but my mates call me 'Ash' and I'm a junior developer from London!
+My name is Aisling Brogan-Smith, but my mates call me 'Ash' and I'm an aspiring junior developer from London!

 ### Tech Stack